 - Create productive contact at the right time with an educational approach to patient needs.

-- Use a propensity to pay demographic aggregation tool to determine which patients are able to pay without multiple account touches to save time and resources.
+- Use a propensity to pay demographic aggregation tool to determine which patients are able to pay without multiple accounts touches to save time and resources.

 - Provide benchmarks and incentives for your patient experience representatives.
 Your staff wants consistency in expectations and they want to know they are doing a good job.
 Show your employees reports with trends that you are tracking in your organization and set goals for everyone.